Spider Solitaire Scoring

 What's the Highest Possible Score?

 So what's the highest score in Spider Solitaire you can actually get?
-Let's do the math.
+The answer depends on the version you are playing, the deal, and how the app handles scoring details.

 Why Fewer Moves Equal Higher Scores